 Transfection

-Dolores mentioned that her father loved chess, and had taught her how to play.
-Years before, Max had experienced momentary triumph by gaining distinction as “Best Unrated Player” in a chess tournament in Phoenix, Arizona.
-His opponent in the finals sat in a wheelchair, usually a powerful strategy when the chips are down.
-Max’s trophy, a plastic simulacrum of victory gained in defiance of common wisdom, languished in a dusty attic.
-Well into his third or fourth beer and transfixed by her calm gaze, Max perceived an opening into deeper connection with Dolores.
+Dolores said that her father had taught her how to play, and that she’d once earned the title of Best Unrated Player in a chess tournament in Phoenix.
+In the final round, her opponent had sat convulsing in a wheelchair, a powerful strategy when the chips are down.
+Her trophy, a kitschy simulacrum of victory gained in defiance of common wisdom, had languished for years in a closet.
+Well into his second beer and transfixed by her calm gaze, Max perceived an opening into deeper connection with Dolores.
 He said a University chess club would be marvelous, and as his mind darted over the logistics, Dolores said Tuesdays were out; Tuesday was Tango night.

 “So tango offers euphoric fusion of body and soul that ends conclusively with each tanda?”
 Max said.
 “Surely that’s a betrayal of feelings that may go further.”